 Tom Brush sur Twitter : "#revision...
 KS3 Science - Practical investigations - Part 1.
 Progress 8 – being held to account for every grade, in every subject.
 Introduction and a note on 2015: From 2016, secondary schools will be held to account using four accountability measures: Attainment 8, Progress 8, the percentage of students who achieve the English Baccalaureate and the percentage of pupils who achieve a grade C in both English and mathematics GCSE.

 It served as a reminder for me about both how difficult and how simple the process of guiding Sixth Formers through the application process can truly be.
 Here I have first outlined what I see as the two main challenges when proofing statements, then identified a couple of reminders about what needs to be kept simple.
 Finally, I have put down some top tips for Sixth Form tutors and anyone helping out with the whole process.
 What’s so difficult?
 Embarras de richesses.
 Known knowns.
 Too damn humble.
 Melodrama.
 What should be kept simple?
 Analyse, don’t narrate.
+Talk about something you’ve read recently.
+There’s no formula for success.
+It has to be clear, analytic and synoptic.
+Talk to them.
+Amazing lists.
 11 Tips to Keep iOS 7 From Destroying Your Battery Life.
 Science club.
 Chemistry.
 Physics.